Machinability: Machinability rating

 Machinability ratings can be used in conjunction with the Taylor tool life equation, $VT^n = C$, in order to determine cutting speeds or tool life.
 It is known that B1112 has a tool life of 60 minutes at a cutting speed of 100 sfpm.
-If a material has a machinability rating of 70%, it can be determined, with the above knowns, that in order to maintain the same tool life (60 minutes) the cutting speed must be 70 sfpm (assuming the same tooling is used).
+If a material has a machinability rating of 70%, then it can be determined, with the above knowns, that in order to maintain the same tool life (60 minutes), the cutting speed must be 70 sfpm (assuming the same tooling is used).

 Steels

 The carbon content of steel greatly affects its machinability.
 High-carbon steels are difficult to machine because they are strong and because they may contain carbides that abrade the cutting tool.
-On the other end of the spectrum, low-carbon steels are troublesome because they are too soft.
-Low-carbon steels are "gummy" and stick to the cutting tool, resulting in a built up edge that shortens tool life.
+On the other end of the spectrum, low-carbon steels are troublesome because they are too soft—they are "gummy" and stick to the cutting tool, resulting in a built-up edge that shortens tool life.
 Therefore, steel has the best machinability with medium amounts of carbon, about 0.20%.

-Chromium, molybdenum and other alloying metals are often added to steel to improve its strength.
+Chromium, molybdenum, and other alloying metals are often added to steel to improve its strength.
 However, most of these metals also decrease machinability.

 Inclusions in steel, especially oxides, may abrade the cutting tool.
 Machinable steel should be free of these oxides.

 Additives

 There are a variety of chemicals, both metal and non-metal, that can be added to steel to make it easier to cut.
 These additives may work by lubricating the tool-chip interface, decreasing the shear strength of the material, or increasing the brittleness of the chip.
 Historically, sulfur and lead have been the most common additives, but bismuth and tin are increasingly popular for environmental reasons.

 Lead can improve the machinability of steel because it acts as an internal lubricant in the cutting zone.
 Since lead has poor shear strength, it allows the chip to slide more freely past the cutting edge.
 When it is added in small quantities to steel, it can greatly improve its machinability while not significantly affecting the steel's strength.

-Sulfur improves the machinability of steel by forming low shear strength inclusions in the cutting zone.
+Sulfur improves the machinability of steel by forming low-shear-strength inclusions in the cutting zone.
 These inclusions are stress risers that weaken the steel, allowing it to deform more easily.

 Stainless steel

-Stainless steels have poor machinability compared to regular carbon steel because they are tougher, gummier and tend to work harden very rapidly.
+Stainless steels have poor machinability compared to regular carbon steel because they are tougher, gummier, and tend to work harden very rapidly.
 Slightly hardening the steel may decrease its gumminess and make it easier to cut.
 AISI grades 303 and 416 are easier to machine because of the addition of sulfur and phosphorus.

 Aluminium

 Aluminium is a much softer metal than steel, and the techniques to improve its machinability usually rely on making it more brittle.
-Alloys 2007, 2011 and 6020 have very good machinability.
+Alloys 2007, 2011, and 6020 have very good machinability.